Roger Kaufman: Basic Ideal Vision for Society – indicators for societal well-being

-Kaufman's models is argued to be the first model for business planning that makes the business case for social responsibility and that establishes a data-based construct for organizational planning and evaluation that goes beyond the walls of the organization.
+Kaufman's model is argued to be the first business planning model that makes a business case for social responsibility and that establishes a data-based construct for organizational planning and evaluation that goes beyond the walls of the organization.
 Recent work by McKinsey & Co's Ian Davis (the Economist, 2005) aligns with this concept.
-The model was developed over many years, and cross multiple countries and cultures, to validate the measures.
+The model was developed over many years and across multiple countries and cultures to validate the measures.
 Moore conducted a factor and reliability analysis of the construct, finding that all measures loaded onto a single factor (i.e. described a single concept), r=.95 (a notably high reliability).

-Kaufman's model has sometimes been referred to as "Kirkpatrick Plus" - an extension of Kirkpatrick's Four Levels of Evaluation by adding Mega—societal value added as a fifth level.
+Kaufman's model has sometimes been referred to as "Kirkpatrick Plus" – an extension of Kirkpatrick's Four Levels of Evaluation by adding Mega—societal value added as a fifth level.
 However, the debate over this is a rather long-standing one.
 Some practitioners in the field argue that the fifth level of evaluation is ROI, or "return on investment," evaluation.
-(ROI is still a measure of organizational performance internally, however, and does not measure what the impact of an organization is on society).